Lazy Sticky Rice Dumplings (Zongzi)

 If using a heatproof bowl to steam, you can use a toothpick to keep the bamboo leaves in place on top of the rice.

 Place the rice in the steamer, starting with cold water.
-Turn on the heat to high, and once the water starts to boil, steam for 1-2 hours.
-1 hour will yield more al dente sticky rice, while 2 hours will get you a more gooey texture.
+Turn on the heat to high, and once the water starts to boil, steam for 60-90 minutes.
+1 hour will yield more al dente sticky rice, while will get you a slightly more tender texture.
+(Note: the sticky rice won’t get as gooey as the rice in a traditional zongzi, which is cooked in a pot with water, but it’s a trade-off when it comes to time savings here.)
 Check periodically to make sure there is still water in the steamer, and add hot water if needed.

 Keep in the steamer on low heat until ready to serve.
 The rice will harden if cooled.
 Serve your shortcut version of traditional sticky rice dumplings hot!